perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 ### config.plist

-Settings are generally the same as for Big Sur.
-Some significant details:
+Some settings:

 - DeviceProperties >> Add >> PciRoot(0x0)/Pci(0x14,0x0): acpi-wake-type as data=01, to improve wake from sleep
 - Misc >> Boot >> PickerAttributes=144 to enable Flavours system
 - NVRAM> 7C436110-AB2A-4BBB-A880-FE41995C9F82> boot-args: `alcid=7 agdpmod=pikera`
-	(`agdpmod=pikera` not needed with RX 580, only with RX 6600 and other Navi cards)
+	(`agdpmod=pikera` not needed with RX 580 or Polaris card, only with RX 6600 and Navi cards)
 - Misc >> Security >> AllowToggleSip=True to show in the picker the ToggleSIP tool that allows to easily switch between SIP enabled and SIP disabled for the current boot.

 ### Intel UHD 630 headless mode